Atkin Chambers has been recognised as a Tier 1 set for construction by the new The Legal 500 EMEA 2023 (UK […]

 In addition to his previous work as a management consultant, Samar has worked on a judicial reform project funded by the Asian Development Bank and was an active participant in the judicial independence movement in Pakistan.
 He has written on the subject in numerous newspaper, magazine and journal articles in the UK, USA and Pakistan.

-“Agreements to Arbitrate Disputes in Construction Contracts” (with Paul Darling QC).
+“Agreements to Arbitrate Disputes in Construction Contracts” (with Paul Darling KC).
 The Guide to Construction Arbitration, 3rd Edition (Global Arbitration Review 2019).

 “English Anti-Suit Injunctions in Support of Arbitration” (with David Hopkins).
 Dispute Resolution International (Vol 13, October 2019).

-“Good Faith Duties in Construction Contracts: An Overview” (with Adrian Hughes QC).
+“Good Faith Duties in Construction Contracts: An Overview” (with Adrian Hughes KC).
 Singapore Journal of Construction Law (Vol 2, 2018).

 “Issue Estoppel in enforcement of New York Convention Awards” (upcoming, May 2021).